damian12321/bank-atm/README.md

 ## General info
 This project is a client for Bank RESTful application: https://github.com/damian12321/bank

-## Inspiration
-The program was created for my own needs because I wanted to use something else than Postman to test my previous application.

 ## Application idea
 The program includes a simple graphical user interface.
-There are two separate windows for normal user and administrator.
-Normal user has a possibility to create account, login, change information about the account and perform banking operations.
+User has a possibility to login, change pin number and perform banking operations.
-The administrator has access to all information in the bank such as customers and accounts list, latest transactions.
+Instead of a physical credit card, client can log in to the application using your customer number and password.

 ## Technologies
 Project is created with: